michaeltoback/js_development_environment/README.md

 Frameworks can be very opinionated, like ember, not as opinionated like angular or unopinionated, like Node or React

+Starter App
+- why a starter app
+  - examples of Directory structure and file naming
+  - examples of framework usage
+  - examples of testing
+  - examples of mock api
+  - example of automated deployment
+  - codifies decisions
+  - interactive example of teh starter kit working in a real scenario
+- tips to build app
+  - javascript belongs in a js file, not embedded in html
+    - you can't test, lint, reuse or transpile it!
+    - cannot import explicit dependencies
+    - use configuration object pattern to inject JSON into html script, not custom javascript
+  - organize larger projects by feature
+  - extract as much logic as possible in "Plain Old Javascript Objects", no framework-specific code
-What belongs in the starter kit?
+- What belongs in the starter kit?
   - Package Management
   - Bundling
   - Minification
   - Sourcemaps
   - Transpiling
   - Dynamic HTML Generation
   - Centralized HTTP requests
   - Mock API Framework
   - Component Libraries
   - Development Webserver
   - Linting
   - Automated Testing
   - Continuous Integration
   - Automated Build
   - Automated Deployment
   - Working Example App - to show how all of this comes together including directory structure and file name practices